securecoders/opengraph-react/README.md

 # Opengraph-react

 Opengraph react is a set of handy react components for displaying site previews with the information gathered by https://opengraph.io.
+Check out a live preview at https://dashboard.opengraph.io/debug

 ## Installation